-For purposes of the passive activity rules, you materially participated in the operation of this trade or business activity during 2014 if you met any of the following seven tests.
+For purposes of the passive activity rules, you materially participated in the operation of this trade or business activity during 2017 if you met any of the following seven tests.

-1. You participated in the activity for more than 500 hours during the tax year.

-- 2. Your participation in the activity for the tax year was substantially all of the participation in the activity of all individuals (including individuals who did not own any interest in the activity) for the tax year. - 3.
+- 1. You participated in the activity for more than 500 hours during the tax year. - 2.
+Your participation in the activity for the tax year was substantially all of the participation in the activity of all individuals (including individuals who did not own any interest in the activity) for the tax year. - 3.
 You participated in the activity for more than 100 hours during the tax year, and you participated at least as much as any other person for the tax year.
-This includes individuals who did not own any interest in the activity. - 4.
-The activity is a significant participation activity for the tax year, and you participated in all significant participation activities for more than 500 hours during the year.
+This includes individuals who did not own any interest in the activity.

+- 4. The activity is a significant participation activity for the tax year, and you participated in all significant participation activities for more than 500 hours during the year.
 An activity is a "significant participation activity" if it involves the conduct of a trade or business, you participated in the activity for more than 100 hours during the tax year, and you did not materially participate under any of the material participation tests (other than this test 4). - 5.
 You materially participated in the activity for any 5 of the prior 10 tax years. - 6.
 The activity is a personal service activity in which you materially participated for any 3 prior tax years.
 A personal service activity is an activity that involves performing personal services in the fields of health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting, or any other trade or business in which capital is not a material income-producing factor. - 7.
 Based on all the facts and circumstances, you participated in the activity on a regular, continuous, and substantial basis for more than 100 hours during the tax year.
 Your participation in managing the activity does not count in determining if you meet this test if any person (except you) (a) received compensation for performing management services in connection with the activity, or (b) spent more hours during the tax year than you spent performing management services in connection with the activity (regardless of whether the person was compensated for the services).

-Rental of property.
-Generally, a rental activity (such as long-term equipment leasing or rental real estate) is a passive activity even if you materially participated in the activity.
-However, if you materially participated in a rental real estate activity as a real estate professional, it is not a passive activity.
-Also, if you met any of the five exceptions listed under

-Rental Activities in the Instructions for Form 8582, the rental of the property is not treated as a rental activity and the material participation rules explained earlier apply.
-See Activities That Are Not Passive Activities in the Instructions for Form 8582 for the definition of a real estate professional.
+Rental of personal property.
+Generally, a rental activity (such as long-term equipment leasing) is a passive activity even if you materially participated in the activity.
+However, if you met any of the five exceptions listed under Rental Activities in the Instructions for Form 8582, the rental of the property is not treated as a rental activity and the material participation rules explained earlier apply.

 Exception for oil and gas.
 If you are filing Schedule C to report income and deductions from an oil or gas well in which you own a working interest directly or through an entity that does not limit your liability, check the "Yes" box.

 The activity of owning a working interest is not a passive activity, regardless of your participation.

 Limit on losses.
-Your loss may be limited if you checked the "No" box on line G. In this case, you may have a loss from a passive activity, and you may have to use Form 8582 to figure your allowable loss, if any, to enter on Schedule C, line 31.
+Your business activity loss may be limited if you checked the "No" box on line G. In addition, your rental activity loss may be limited even if you materially participated.
+In general, a business activity in which you do not materially participate or a rental activity is a passive activity and you have to use Form 8582 to figure your allowable loss, if any, to enter on Schedule C, line 31.
+For details, see Pub.
+925.